zero-functional/zero-functional/README.md

 ### reduce

-Same as fold, but with the iterator converted to a tuple where `it[0]` is the current result and `it[1]` the actual iterator on the list.
+Same as fold, but with the iterator converted to a tuple where `it[0]` is the current result and `it[1]` the actual iterator on the collection.
-Also the first item of the list is used as initial value - the other items are then accumulated to it.
+Also the first item of the collection is used as initial value - the other items are then accumulated to it.

 ```nim